 A ramp-up in production from computer processor developers like Intel and Advanced Micro Devices (AMD) for server CPUs are also projected to increase demand for enterprise SSDs, TrendForce said.

-Such a trend will likely lead to supply leader Samsung further expanding its presence in the market, the market researcher added.
+The market researcher added that such a trend will likely lead to supply leader Samsung further expanding its presence in the market.

 SSD is a storage device that contains multiple NAND flash chips.
-Samsung is the world’s largest maker of NAND flash, a type of non-volatile memory.
+Samsung is the world’s largest NAND flash maker, a non-volatile memory type.